ten-protocol/ten-test/README.md

 user.
 User specific properties should be added into a `.<username>.properties` file (where `<username>` is the output of running `whoami`) at the root of the project.
 As this file could contain sensitive data such as account private keys, it should never be committed back into the main repo (the [.gitignore](./.gitignore) should prevent this).
-Properties will first be looked for in a `.username.properties` should it exist, and if not will fall back to the default properties.
+Properties will first be looked for in the `.<username>.properties` should it exist, and if not will fall back to the default properties.

 Setup and run locally on host machine